tspence/security-blanket/README.md

 ## Step 2 - Give your API response objects security rules

-Add the `IVisibleResult` or `IVisibleAsyncResult` interface to your API response classes.
+Add the `ICustomSecurity` interface to your API response classes.
 This interface allows the object to determine whether or not it is permitted to be seen by the current `HttpContext`.
 This independent check will help you ensure that all database queries produce data the user is entitled to view.